Hello and welcome to our guide on the Best Nursing Schools in the US.

-Aside from your introductory nursing education courses and topics, you also want to look into the availability of specific practice courses available for you to take.
+Aside from your introductory nursing education courses and topics, you also want to look into the availability of specific practical courses available for you to take.

-These specializations can give you even more practical knowledge and experience in the field that you are interested in and want to pursue in the future.
+These specializations can give you even more practical knowledge and experience in the field you are interested in and want to pursue.

 You may even leverage this experience when you are on the field and be recognized for your capabilities.

 In your practice, you will be able to show skill and initiative in your field of interest early, thanks to the lessons that you picked up in these special courses!